caithmac/upsc-digitalgarden/src/site/notes/UPSC/Liberty.md

 - Positive liberty supports interventation of state in order to promote an effextive exercise of liberty.
 - The core concept emphasised that positive liberty is the liberty of all in a civil society.

-- Quentin Skinner : He is credited with bringing back the positive notion of liberty in discussion of liberty.
+- **Quentin Skinner** : He is credited with bringing back the positive notion of liberty in discussion of liberty.
-- In his famous essay, "A third form of liberty", he argued that the concept like liberty are deeply normative, highly inderminate and extensively implicated in a long history of ideological debate and therefore the only way is to understand them in historical context.
+- In his famous essay, "*A third form of liberty*", he argued that the concept like liberty are deeply normative, highly inderminate and extensively implicated in a long history of ideological debate and therefore the only way is to understand them in historical context.
 - Christman argued that positive liberty is essential in inequal society where range of limitation are there and few of them are self imposed.
 "Saving positive freedom"
 - "Few of them are self imposed" :
 - Taylor and Pitt argued in favour of positive liberty asking for state intervention not only to realise liberty.
 But at the same time to realise it in a meaningful way.